10 Reasons Why Meditation Reduces Stress and Increases Calmness

 Do you wish to free your mind from endless thinking?

-The effects of meditation stay with you long after the meditation, affecting your mind, actions and reactions, making you more relaxed and calm, and more tolerant and patient.
-This of course, tend to relieve stress.
+The effects of meditation stay with you long after you finish meditating.
+They continue to affect your mind, actions, and reactions, making you more relaxed, calmer, tolerant, and patient.
+This of course, relieves stress.

 3. Meditation relaxes like sleep

-When you sleep, you forget all your troubles and everything that is causing you stress.
+When you sleep, you forget all your troubles and everything causing you stress.
 Sleep relaxes the body and the mind, making it easier to cope with stress.
 Meditation has the same effect.

 Sometimes, stress makes it difficult to fall asleep.
-However, if you practice meditation regularly, you will be less affected by stress, and therefore fall asleep at night easily and sleep well.
+However, if you practice meditation regularly, you will be less affected by stress and therefore fall asleep at night quickly and sleep well.

 4. Freedom from thoughts

-As you repeat this action, day after day, the effect begins to linger on, long afterwards, and a stress-free life becomes a fact.
+As you repeat this action, day after day, the effect begins to linger on long afterward, and a stress-free life becomes a fact.

 5. Control over the mind

-Repeated practice, gives you control over your mind and your thoughts, and enables you to choose the thoughts you want and reject the thoughts that you do not want.
+Repeated practice gives you control over your mind and thoughts and enables you to choose the thoughts you want and reject the thoughts you do not wish to.

-If you focus on stressful thoughts, stress would increase.
-However, if you focus on happiness, peace and positive thoughts, they would increase and replace stress.
+If you focus on stressful thoughts, stress will increase.
+However, if you focus on happiness, peace, and positive thoughts, they will grow and replace stress.

 6. Meditation calms the mind